+The attorneys at Strick Injury Law and Mediation are experience with guardrail injuries.
 The ET-Plus guardrail has been under the lens of public scrutiny for months.
 Trinity Industries, the manufacturer of the guardrail, was found to have defrauded the federal government and fined by a Texas court.
 Hundreds of allegations against the company arose, with many claiming their car accidents were made worse by the ET-Plus malfunctioning.

 Ideally, guardrail end terminals work to make car crashes safer.
 They’re designed to bend backwards – think of a bendy straw, flexible and compact – to bring vehicles to a safe stop along roads and highways.
 Instead, the ET-Plus has been known to spear cars, piercing the front and crashing through the foot wells below steering wheels.
 Tragically, this has resulted in deaths among some, amputated limbs among others.